BiggerPockets/patterns/_patterns/creating-a-pr.md

 9. Author has reviewed their own PR

-10. In person review scheduled if change is non trivial
+10. Live review scheduled if change is non trivial

 ### **For UI changes**